Social work: Canada

 World War II profoundly affected attitudes towards mental health.
 The medical examinations of recruits revealed that thousands of apparently healthy adults suffered mental difficulties.
 This knowledge changed public attitudes towards mental health, and stimulated research into preventive measures and methods of treatment.
 In 1951 Mental Health Week was introduced across Canada.
 For the first half of the twentieth century, with a period of deinstitutionalisation beginning in the late 1960s psychiatric social work succeeded to the current emphasis on community-based care, psychiatric social work focused beyond the medical model's aspects on individual diagnosis to identify and address social inequities and structural issues.
 In the 1980s Mental Health Act was amended to give consumers the right to choose treatment alternatives.
 Later the focus shifted to workforce mental health issues and environmental root causes.

-In Ontario, the regulator, the Ontario College of Social Workers and Social Service Workers (OCSWSSW) regulates two professions, registered social workers (RSW) and registered social service workers (RSSW).
-The Ontario Association of Social Workers (OASW) is the professional body of social workers, while the Ontario Social Service Worker Association (OSSWA) is the professional body of social service workers.
+In Ontario, the regulator, the Ontario College of Social Workers and Social Service Workers (OCSWSSW) regulates two professions: registered social workers (RSW) and registered social service workers (RSSW).
+Each province has similar regulatory bodies, and their leanings and interpretations are influenced by the Canadian Council of Social Work Regulators (CCSWR).
+The Canadian Association of Social Workers (CASW) is the national professional body for social workers.
+Prior to the provincial-level politicization that began in the early 2000s and lasted until the mid-2010s, registrants of this professional body were able to engage in interprovincial practice as registered social workers.